 Everyone has the right to prevent processing causing damage or distress and should write giving reasons so HC can take appropriate remedial measures.

 HC does not sell data.
 Our only regular communication with people is via the newsletter, after they have given us explicit consent.

-• ay without the express permission of the author or their Document No. QP017.2 Original issue date: May 2018 Document Title: Data Protection Policy Author: Business Support Version: 1 Pages: 5 Last reviewed: 21/07/2021 Approved by: Board of Directors Next review: 21/07/2023 if you require clarification around our process please contact:
+This is a controlled document.
+It should not be altered in any way without the express permission of the author or their representative.
+On receipt of a new version, please destroy all previous versions.
+Document No. QP017.2 Original issue date: May 2018 Document Title: Data Protection Policy Author: Business Support Version: 1 Pages: 5 Last reviewed: 21/07/2021 Approved by: Board of Directors Next review: 21/07/2023

-Appendix 2

-Contact details for relevant personnel
+Appendix 1: Contact details for relevant personnel